opennetty/opennetty-core/README.md

 For that, you need to add a `Device` node with the correct brand/model attributes for each device present in the installation:
   - The serial number is required for In One by Legrand and MyHome Play devices and optional for MyHome Up devices.
-  - The unit node is not used for MyHome Up devices but is generally required for In One by Legrand and MyHome Play devices.
+  - The unit node - also known as a "module" in MyHome Suite - is generally required, except when targeting a feature exposed by the device itself and not one of its units.
   - The unit must match one of the unit identifiers offered by the specific device.
 If you're unsure what identifier should be used, you can see [`OpenNettyDevices.xml`](src/OpenNetty/OpenNettyDevices.xml) for a list of all the supported devices and the units they expose.
   - For MyHome Up devices, the area/point attributes must match the values assigned via [MyHome Suite](https://www.homesystems-legrandgroup.com/home?p_p_id=it_smc_bticino_homesystems_search_AutocompletesearchPortlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_journalArticleId=2493426&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_mvcPath=%2Fview_journal_article_content.jsp).